pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/troubleshooting-guide.md

 ---
-title_tag: Troubleshooting Pulumi in CI | CI/CD
+title_tag: "Using Pulumi: Troubleshooting CI | CI/CD"
+meta_desc: This page walks through the common failures encountered while running Pulumi in CI, as well as tips on how to fix them.
 title: Troubleshooting
-meta_desc: This page walks through the common failures encountered while running Pulumi in CI, as well as tips on how to fix them.
+h1: Troubleshooting Pulumi CI/CD
 menu:
     usingpulumi:
         parent: cont_delivery